lokman1313/assignment-07/src/ReadMe.md

 ###  3 key features of your project

-- 1.It show your all frinds on Home page .
+- It show your all frinds on Home page .
-- 2.You intract with your frinds with this website.
+- You intract with your frinds with this website.
-- 3.You can see your intraction histori in timeline page and also a chart in stats page.
+- You can see your intraction histori in timeline page and also a chart in stats page.